AngelMunoz/chroma-custom-utils/README.md

 # Dist
-This package produces UMD compiled javascript files, it is not a bundle, and it is not meant to be consumed directly
+This package produces UMD compiled javascript files, it is not a bundle, and it is not meant to be consumed directly, you should be using this with a bundler, say for example webpack

 # Build
 ```